smartdevicelink/sdl_evolution/proposals/0106-remote-control-onRcStatus-notification.md

 Add an `OnRCStatus` notification RPC to `Mobile_API.xml` and `HMI_API.xml`

-SDL shall send OnRCStatus notifications to all the mobile applications and the HMI whenever SDL allocates a module to an application or it de-allocates a module from an application.
+SDL shall send OnRCStatus notifications to all registered mobile applications and the HMI whenever SDL allocates a module to an application or it de-allocates a module from an application.

 #### Existing data related to the change
 ```